HPCE/hpce-2014-cw1/README.md

 - The function `nan` can be used to create a vector of NaN values of chosen size.

 - When you need to measure two overlapping time-spans, you can use the 'tId=tic(); t=toc(tId)' form.

-- There was some discussion of what it means to be "accurate" in Issue #4.

 ### Discussion